johny-c/pylmnn/README.rst

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-In case you want to use the hyperparameter optimization feature, you should also install:
+In case you want to use the hyperparameter optimization module, you should also install:

 -  GPy>=1.5.6
 -  GPyOpt>=1.0.3